“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.” – Winston Churchill

 Set Clear Parameters Prior to Dealing with Outside Assistance When Selling Your Business

 A successful seller or buyer of a business must – when dealing with outside assistance – set clear parameters in place from the outset.
 The parameters must be that they are in charge of the deal – no one else (including the broker!).
-Sellers and buyers must know what contract terms are important to them and why.
-Buyers must have a clear understanding of what they want to accomplish during the due diligence process, and what can realistically be accomplished during the due diligence process for the specific business they are seeking to purchase.
+Sellers and buyers must know what terms of the deal are truly important to them and why.
+Buyers must have a clear understanding of what they want to accomplish during the due diligence process, as well as what can realistically be accomplished during the due diligence process for the specific business they are seeking to purchase.

 The Importance of Establishing Trust When Selling Your Business

-Sellers must understand that once they sign a Letter of Intent or communicate a counter-offer to a buyer, that the deal will fall apart if they are persuaded by an outside ‘advisor’ to change their minds.
-Why?
+Sellers must understand that once they sign a Letter of Intent or communicate a counter-offer to a buyer, then changing their mind on a key deal point will fall apart.
+This sometimes happens when the seller is persuaded by an outside ‘advisor’ to change their minds.
+Why will the deal fall apart?
 Because any business deal ultimately is built on trust.
 And although a seller may legally change their mind after agreeing to a term but before signing the final contract, doing so will eviscerate any trust on the part of the buyer.

 Seller and Buyer Always In Charge of the Offer and Acceptance